 In Fall 2004, a rumor on Screamscape.com suggested Putter Around The Park would be removed along with the Lake Park Terrace to make room for The Bat.
 This proved to be just a rumor when the course remained open and even received a big new sign at the entrance in 2006.
 That was the year Bulgy The Whale was moved north onto a piece of the course near the ticket building, changing the configuration of the southwest corner.
 Three holes were removed (#1 Fun Spot Of Utah, #12 Puff, #13 Merry-Go-Round), but it looked as though some additions were on the way.
 The names of each hole were removed from the score cards and three new holes were added.
 “Kontiki”, “Bat” and “Ruby’s Tubes” were the names on the signs, but there was nothing that resembled them in any way.
 The Kontiki hole simply had the cup at the top of a short, cone-shaped hill.
 Ruby’s Tubes is the name of the tube rental kiosk inside Lagoon-A-Beach making it an odd choice to be featured there.

 In recent years, many of the moving obstacles like the Ferris Wheel and Tidal Wave were fixed in place.
 Soon the course was done away with completely.
 In 2008, a new kiddie ride was planned for the east half of the area and by October all that was left was the ticket building, the Skeeball hole and the old fountain.
 During Frightmares that year, the Tidal Wave, Ferris Wheel and other features from the attraction were among the pieces of “junk” in the Psycho Dave’s Junkyard walk-through.
 Some of the features are kept in storage while others rot away in the bone yard north of the park.
 When Jumping Dragon opened in 2009, grass had been replanted in the empty spaces where the concrete had been torn out.
 Two more kiddie rides, Tipsey Tea Cups and Red Rock Rally, were added west of Jumping Dragon in 2013.
+More changes came in 2017 when Ruka Safari was installed in the northwest corner where the Pinball and Ferris Wheel holes were.
+Bulgy The Whale moved to a new spot behind Jumping Dragon and the old prop used for the Bulgy hole was repainted and placed next to the ride.
+Flying Tigers now stands in the southwest corner where the mini golf entrance used to be.
 The fountain, which has long been used simply as a planter, still remains from 1962.

 Check out the Golf-Fun / Putter Around The Park Gallery.